syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Editors.md

 ## Date editor

-In the date editor, the [SfDatePicker](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.Editors.SfDatePicker.html) will be loaded which allows you to select date values.
+In the date editor, the [SfDatePicker](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.Editors.SfDatePicker.html) will be loaded.

 ### Setting null value in date editor

-In data form date editor, by default `DateTime` data type default value will be displayed (1/01/0001).
+In the `SfDatePicker`, by default `DateTime` data type default value will be displayed (1/01/0001).
 You can also set the null value by adding nullable `DateTime` data type for the date picker property in data form, which allows you to set the null value and display the empty value in date editor.

 {% tabs %}
 {% highlight c# %}